Cat13-beep/reproducible-research_homework/README.md

 </p>

 # Question 5
+**Exploring the Relationship Between Viral Volume and Genome Length**

 **5a)**
 I imported the data set into posit from the repo file Cui_etal2014.csv, from the question 5 folder.
 I found by exploring the data that the table has 13 Columns and 33 Rows (excluding the headings).